 Insurance Rates and Coverage

-Whether you move locally or relocate across the country, your insurance rates including car, health and, if you rent your home, renter’s insurance, may change.
+Whether you move locally or relocate across the country, your insurance rates including car, health, and, if you rent your home, renter’s insurance, may change.
 State to state, coverage for both car and health insurance can also differ.
 As for renter’s insurance, it depends on where you live, too.
 Investigate any rate and/or coverage change once you know where you’re living.
 With some luck, your rates could decrease!

 Change in Utilities

-There’s no getting around that you need utilities like gas, electricity and water to reside in any home, but you may not realize the hidden costs that could pop up.
+There’s no getting around that you need utilities like gas, electricity, and water to reside in any home, but you may not realize the hidden costs that could pop up.
 If you upgrade to a larger house, you may be charged more for your utilities than when you lived in a small bungalow.
 To initiate service, you may need to provide a deposit.
 To cancel or transfer service, you may need to pay, too.
-US News and World Report suggests keeping careful records of utility bills and any overlapping ones to ensure you’re not being overcharged.
+US News and World Report suggest keeping careful records of utility bills and any overlapping ones to ensure you’re not being overcharged.

 Where’s the Mail Going?